This post was updated on May 25th, 2026 and covers script version 2.3.0.

 First in the Set Password Values step, create variables for each password.

-The First Pass folder has no conditions on it, as we want it to run for any HP system.
+The First Pass folder has no conditions on it; it should run for any HP system.
 To set a new setup password or change an existing setup password, the SetupSet parameter is specified along with the SetupPassword and OldSetupPassword parameters.

 Because the script will need to run multiple times, there is one additional parameter that needs to be specified.
 The SMSTSPasswordRetry parameter instructs the script to not display prompts to the screen until all attempts have completed.
 In this scenario, the script needs to be run 3 times, so SMSTSPasswordRetry parameter is specified on the first 2 passes of the script and not on the final pass.
 When the password(s) are successfully changed or cleared, the SMSTSPasswordRetry variable will be set to false.
 This means that if the first pass of the script is successful, the second and third passes of the script will be skipped.